ODIM-Project/ODIM/docs/README.md

 ## Undelivered events

-After subscribing to Resource Aggregator for ODIM events, you receive them regularly on your system.
-In instances where your system is unavailable to listen to the events for a certain period, the events are saved in the product database as undelivered events.
-Resource Aggregator for ODIM tries to repost these events three times for the next 60 seconds.
+In instances where your subscribed destination is unavailable to listen to the events for a certain period, the events are saved in the product database as undelivered events.
+By default, Resource Aggregator for ODIM tries to repost the undelivered events three times in the interval of every 60 seconds.

-Eventually, when your system becomes available for the new events to be published, these undelivered events are published on your system one after the other and are deleted from the database.
+Eventually, when the destination becomes available for the new events to be published, the undelivered events are published to the destination and are deleted from the database.

+You can configure the number of reposting instances and the required time interval by editing the values for `DeliveryRetryAttempts` and `DeliveryRetryIntervalSeconds` properties.